dlang/dub-docs/docs/dub-reference/package_settings.md

 === "dub.json"

-    Defines additional custom build types or overrides the default ones (chosen on the command line using --build=...) - see the [build types page](../dub-reference/buildtypes.md) for an example
+    Defines additional custom build types or overrides the default ones (chosen on the command line using --build=...)

     ```json
     ...